niedzielski/mw-components/readme.md

 The following chunks are available:

 - mwc.js/css: the complete library and default export.
 - mwc-primitives.js/css: MwButton, MwInput, and other primitives needed to build any user interface.
+- mediawiki.ui.button.js/css: MediaWiki styles.
+Use these in non-MediaWiki contexts only.

 Each chunk is side-effect free.
 All chunks are fully compiled ES5 / CSS and require an Vue.js runtime.